-- Favorite genres are Science Fiction and Fantasy which include: Dystopian, Post-/Apocalyptic, Futurist, Military, Hard-Science, Space Opera, Cerebral, Adventure, Epic, High Fantasy, Dragons, Saga, the occasional Comedy, and Thriller.
+- Favorite genres are Science Fiction and Fantasy which include: Dystopian, Post-/Apocalyptic, Futurist, Military, Hard-Science, Space Opera, Cerebral, Adventure, Epic, High Fantasy, Dragons, Saga, and the occasional Comedy or Thriller.

 - Please, NO requests for Non-Fiction, Paranormal (ghosts, hauntings, etc.), or Historical Fiction.